Critical Software Update (Daylight Saving Time)

 This bug existed in releases between:

 Important!
-The issue doesn't occur if the operating system is configured with a UTC time zone on the system level.
+The issue doesn't occur if operating system is configured with UTC timezone on system level.

-To verify what time zone is configured on the OS level, on a Linux system, run the following command to verify the system time zone:
+To verify what timezone is configured on OS level, on Linux system, run the following command to verify system timezone:

 date +"%Z %z"